CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 ### Testing the protection against Rogue sources
 Try running `./stream.sh h4`, and you will see that h4 does not have permission to start a stream to the multicast group.

+Sometimes it seems the firewall fails to deploy the rules in the right order.
+If the firewall seems faulty and you see that the stream from h1 returns mutltiple "Operation not permitted" errors you might have to restart the containers yourself with `./run.sh`.

 ## Project structure, scripts/commands and how to run them